janschupke/flashcards/README.md

 The app uses a simple weighted selection algorithm that ensures characters you're struggling with or that are new get prioritized:

 **Selection Distribution:**
-- **50% of selections** come from unsuccessful or new characters
+- **70% of selections** come from unsuccessful or new characters
   - Unsuccessful characters (low success rate) get highest priority
   - New/untested characters get increased priority (but lower than unsuccessful)
-- **50% of selections** come from successful characters
+- **30% of selections** come from successful characters
   - Weighted by inverse success rate (lower success = higher weight)

 **Character Categories:**
 1. **Unsuccessful/Untested Characters** (<50% success OR 0 attempts)
-   - 50% of all selections
+   - 70% of all selections
    - Unsuccessful: weighted by inverse success rate (lower success = higher weight)
    - Untested: fixed weight (0.8, lower than max unsuccessful)
 2. **Successful Characters** (≥50% success rate)
-   - 50% of all selections
+   - 30% of all selections
    - Weighted by inverse success rate (lower success = higher weight)

 **Configuration:**
 - Unsuccessful threshold: <50% success rate
-- Selection distribution: 50% unsuccessful/untested, 50% successful
+- Selection distribution: 70% unsuccessful/untested, 30% successful

 ### Range Expansion
 The app automatically expands your practice range as you improve:
 - **Starting Range:** First 100 characters
-- **Expansion Check:** Every 10 answers
+- **Expansion Check:** Every 10 answers (EXPANSION_INTERVAL)
+- **Expansion Criteria:**
+  - ≥80% **overall** success rate (across all attempts, not just last 10)
-- **Expansion Criteria:** ≥80% success rate with at least 10 attempts
+  - At least 10 total attempts (MIN_ATTEMPTS_FOR_EXPANSION)
 - **Expansion Amount:** +10 characters per expansion
 - **Maximum Range:** 1,500 characters (full dataset)

+**Note:** The success rate is calculated from your overall performance (total correct / total attempted), not just the last 10 answers.
+The system checks this every 10 answers.

 When your range expands, you'll see a toast notification at the top of the screen.